 On a Friday, Maths homework is sent home by the class teacher.
 This needs to be completed and handed in on the following Wednesday.

 At other times, additional homework which may be related to Topic or Science may be sent out by the year group to support and extend children’s learning.

 Queries and Concerns

 Please come and speak to any of our team if you have any queries or concerns.
-Either send a note in to the class teacher or contact the school office who will arrange an appointment with either the class teacher or Deputy Head Teacher, Mrs Lawless.
+Either send a note in to the class teacher or contact the school office who will arrange an appointment with either the class teacher or phase leader for Years 5 and 6 Miss Gad.